Alito dissent blasts NYC gun law, as Supreme Court punts on highly charged case

 CLICK HERE TO GET THE FOX NEWS APP

-But gun-control advocates saw the case as a victory, pure and simple.
+But other gun-control advocates saw the case as a victory, pure and simple.
 "Today’s decision to dismiss the case as moot is a victory for the rule of law and common-sense, constitutional gun safety laws.
 It’s yet another loss for an NRA and gun lobby that are in disarray and at odds with the majority of Americans who want the government to keep them safe," Hannah Shearer, the litigation director at the Giffords Law Center, said in a statement.

 "This case is not moot," Alito concluded.
 "The City violated petitioners’ Second Amendment right, and we should so hold."